Duran Duran (1981 album): Music and lyrics

-Displaying the band's wide range of influences, including Bowie, Ultravox, Roxy Music, Japan, Giorgio Moroder and Chic, Duran Duran contains a mixture of synthesiser-led pop tunes and more atmospheric experimental tracks.
-Andy later said, "We wrote the first album to kind of make up what we were going to be, what this futuristic sound was."
-Writer Annie Zaleski describes this sound as "space-age keyboards, post-punk guitars, disco-inspired bass lines and Le Bon's vocal croon."
-Malins finds the album "full of melodic, dance-floor synthesizer pop delivered with youthful flair and the odd arty twist", at times similar to the "disco-rock" of Blondie's "Call Me" and Japan's Quiet Life (1979).
+Displaying the band's wide range of influences, including Bowie, Ultravox, Roxy Music, Japan, Giorgio Moroder and Chic, Duran Duran contains a mixture of synthesiser-led pop tunes and more atmospheric tracks.
+Andy Taylor later said, "We wrote the first album to kind of make up what we were going to be, what this futuristic sound was".
+Writer Annie Zaleski describes this sound as "space-age keyboards, post-punk guitars, disco-inspired bass lines and Le Bon's vocal croon".
+Malins finds the album "full of melodic, dance-floor synthesiser pop delivered with youthful flair and the odd arty twist", at times similar to the "disco-rock" of Blondie's "Call Me" and Japan's Quiet Life (1979).
 Billboard magazine noted its dance rhythms against a pervading "rock disco mix".
-Punk elements are also present on "Planet Earth" and "Careless Memories".
+Punk elements are also present on "Careless Memories".

-Zaleski highlights the cohesive-yet-contrasting musical styles of Andy's guitars and Rhodes's synthesisers.
-Playing in a number of cover bands before joining Duran Duran, Andy's primary influences were heavy blues rock bands which included AC/DC and Van Halen.
-He later said, "[Nick] would do Eno and I would do Jeff Beck or Jimmy Page."
-John believes that Andy's influences were responsible for developing their sound and enabling them to break out in America.
+Zaleski highlights the cohesive-yet-contrasting musical styles of Andy Taylor's guitars and Rhodes's synthesisers.
+Playing in a number of cover bands before joining Duran Duran, Andy's primary influences were rock bands which included AC/DC and Van Halen.
+He later said, "[Nick] would do Eno and I would do Jeff Beck or Jimmy Page".
+John Taylor believes that Andy Taylor's influences were responsible for developing their sound and enabling them to break out in America.
 Malins notes that the album has no guitar solos; Andy contributes "melodic and punchy" work, particularly on "Girls on Film" and "Friends of Mine".
 The band incorporated additional sounds into some tracks, such as the sound of Paul's Nikon camera opening "Girls on Film"; foghorns, humming motors and buoy bells on "Night Boat", and a string section conducted by Richard Myhill at AIR Studios on the instrumental "Tel Aviv".